Types of interviews

-When we think about interviews, we often imagine going to a place of business to speak with one person, usually a potential boss or hiring manager.
-However, job interviews can take a wide range of forms and may be held over in person, over the phone, or via video conference.
-Here are seven kinds of interviews that you may encounter in addition to the face-to-face, one-on-one interview:
+When we think about interviews, we often imagine going to a place of business to speak with one person—usually a potential boss or hiring manager.
+However, job interviews can take a wide range of forms and can be held in person, over the phone, or via video conference.
+Here are seven types of interviews you may encounter in addition to a face-to-face, one-on-one interview:

-- During behavioral interviews, the employer asks you questions about your previous employment behavior to try to gauge what your future performance for them would look like.
-The questions focus on how the skills, abilities and accomplishments of your past can benefit their organization.
-These questions usually begin with "tell me about a time you..." and ask you to give examples of times when you've worked in teams or resolved an issue.
-Most interviews will involve some behavioral questions, so you should always come prepared with some examples in mind.
+- During behavioral interviews, the employer asks you questions about your previous employment behavior to try to gauge what your future performance would look like.
+Questions focus on how the skills, abilities, and accomplishments of your past can benefit their organization.
+These questions usually begin with Tell me about a time you... and ask you to give examples of times when you've worked in teams or resolved an issue.
+Most interviews will involve some behavioral questions, so you should always come prepared with examples.

 - The audition interview allows potential employers to see you in action before they make hiring decisions.
 Computer programmers may be asked to write code, software testers may have to locate and fix a problem, chefs are often asked to prepare a dish, and a corporate trainer may be asked to present new material.
-All of these are examples of the audition interview, with the hiring manager (or the hiring team) serving as your audience.
-In some fields, like computer programming, an audition is a standard part of an interview, and you may not be told about it ahead of time.
-For other kinds of jobs, you'll usually be told before the interview if an audition is expected.
+These are examples of the audition interview, with the hiring manager—or the hiring team—serving as your audience.
+In some fields, such as computer programming, an audition is a standard part of an interview, and you may not be told about it ahead of time.
+For other types of jobs, you'll usually be told before the interview if an audition is expected.

-- Interviews over lunch and dinner can be nice, but they often cause much anxiety in job candidates.
-Use basic meal-time etiquette.
-Order something mid-priced and non-messy, avoid alcoholic beverages, and pay more attention to the interview than the meal.
+- Interviews over lunch and dinner can be nice, but they often cause anxiety for job candidates.
+Use basic meal-time etiquette in this case.
+Order something mid-priced and nonmessy, avoid alcoholic beverages, and pay more attention to the interview than the meal.
 Even if conversation is casual during the meal, the employer is assessing the appropriateness of your responses and manners.
 Avoid talking too much about yourself on a personal level, and stay away from comments about politics, religion, gender, and ethnicity.

-- During a full day interview, several members of an organization interview you individually, each with their own departmental interests in mind.
+- During a full-day interview, several members of an organization interview you individually, each with their own departmental interests in mind.
 For example, the head of the marketing department may ask about your communications background, while the project management team may want to know if you're able to manage large-scale team projects.
-Sometimes a full day interview will include behavioral interview questions and an audition interview.
-The full day interview will likely include a lunch interview, so be ready for that, as well.
+Sometimes a full-day interview will include behavioral interview questions and an audition interview.
+The full-day interview will likely include a lunch interview, so be prepared for that as well.

-- Sometimes a company may invite the top candidates for a follow-up interview if they are having a hard time deciding or have neglected to ask an important question.
-Before going, ask what you can expect and what the company is hoping to get out of the follow-up so that you will be prepared.
+- Sometimes a company may invite the top candidates for a follow-up interview if they are having a difficult time deciding or have neglected to ask an important question.
+Before going, ask what you can expect and what the company is hoping to get out of the follow up so you'll be prepared.